ycandau/regexplore/README.md

 ![Run](./docs/run.png)

-- Syntax highlighting of the test string also helps track the progression of the search.
+- Syntax highlighting of the test string helps track the progression of the search.

 ![Test string](./docs/test_string.png)